 To get your first extension running locally on your machine, you’ll use the Twitch Developer Rig.
 The Developer Rig is an open-source tool, maintained by Twitch, which enables you to easily get started developing Extensions.
 The current version of the rig is in beta.
-As an extension developer, you can use the Rig to:
+As an extension developer, you can use the Developer Rig to: